zpl-zak/rinetd-admin/README.md

 ## How to set up
 1. Copy `config.dest.json` to `config.json`
-2. Edit `config.json` to specify the local rinetd.conf file location.
+2. Edit `config.json` to specify the local rinetd.conf file location, on save hook and webserver port.
-3. `npm run start`
+3. `node server.js`

 ## Things to do
 - Access policies, they are unsupported at the moment.